-Submitting a meeting room request does not confirm your reservation.
+Submitting a meeting room request online does not confirm your reservation.
 We will contact you by phone or e-mail to confirm.

 We have 3 public Meeting Rooms on the first floor,